WillPower3309/awesome-dotfiles/README.md

 5. edit the `widgets/wifi.lua` file and ensure that the `local interface` variable matches your wifi interface name (if you are unsure how to find your interface name, check out [this discussion](https://bbs.archlinux.org/viewtopic.php?id=166171)).
 6. optional: edit the `keys.lua` file to change / add keybinds

+<a name="folderStructure"></a>
+## Awesome Folder File Structure ##
+In order to avoid a poorly organized rc.lua spanning thousands of lines, it has been split into multiple files / folders.
+- `rc.lua`: Contains the script that runs when awesome starts (essentially links all the other files together)
+- `apps.lua`: Contains the default and startup applications
+- `keys.lua`: Contains keybinds
+- `rules.lua`: Contains window rules
+- `theme.lua`: Contains theme variables
+- `tags.lua`: Contains tag (aka workspace) information, edit this to change the application that launches when the add tab button is pressed while a given tag is active, or edit the tag's icon
+- `wallpaper.lua`: Contains wallpaper time changing functionality
+- `icons`: stores icons used in WM
+- `wallpaper`: stores wallpaper
+- `components`: Folder that contains all of the components of the WM, such as panels, volume and brightness widgets, notification widget etc
+- `widgets`: stores scripts used in the functionality of the components

+<a name="applications"></a>
+## My Preferred Applications ##
+- **Text Editor - Vim**: I'm an alpha chad
+- **File Browser - Thunar**: Lightweight file browser, few dependencies, and can be configured to work with a preferred terminal.
+Also has extensions for easy right click extraction / compression of archive files (ie zip / rar etc)
+- **Web Browser - Firefox**: Super configurable and isn't made by Google
+- **Terminal - Kitty**: Used to use alacritty, switched to kitty as it is very fast and has great ligature implementation (which helps with programming in vim).
+Is very configurable and has build in tmux like functionality

 <a name="appTheming"></a>
 ## Application Theming ##
 ### Firefox ###